MAEstopace/check-spelling/README.md

 # check-spelling
-The quick brown fox jumps over the lazy dogis.
+The quick brown fox jumps over the lazy dogissi.